adeoke/django-quarantine-workout-graphql/README.md

 run-server                    Start the django server on default port 8000, unless another port specified.
 ```

-# Starting the server locally.
+# Starting the server locally

 The application should now be all set up and ready to use.
 Finally, to test your configuration start the Django server
 (the default port is 8000), with by running: